Degree programmes

 Course documents Master of Arts (regulations, study and examination plans, module handbook)

-The programme combines the study two subjects taught at secondary schools, which you can freely combine with each other.
-A third subject can be chosen as a supplementary subject (see this page below).
+The programme combines the study of two subjects taught at secondary schools, which can be freely combined.
+Additionally, a third subject may be chosen as a supplementary subject (see details below).
+The two main subjects are complemented by studies in foundational sciences, including pedagogy, psychology, sociology, and political science.

-The special feature of the Teaching at Secondary Schools programme at TU Darmstadt is its MINT Profile which offers the unique opportunity to view subjects in the humanities and social sciences from a technical/scientific perspective.
-This helps you to acquire interdisciplinary scientific and technical skills, something very useful for interdisciplinary teaching projects.
+A distinctive feature of the Teaching at Secondary Schools programme at TU Darmstadt is its MINT Profile.
+This unique approach allows students to explore humanities and social sciences subjects from a technical and scientific perspective.
+It equips students with interdisciplinary scientific and technical skills, which are particularly valuable for conducting complex, cross-disciplinary teaching projects.

-The following subjects are offered at Department of History and Social Sciences (German taught):
+The Department of History and Social Sciences offers the following subjects (taught in German):

 German